AxionCompany/functions/ARCHITECTURE.md

 This architecture allows for a flexible and scalable system that can adapt to various project requirements while maintaining performance and stability.

+---

-# Axion Framework Architecture
+# Oxian.js Framework Architecture

 ## Overview

-Axion is a versatile server-side framework designed for building modular and adaptable web applications.
+Oxian.js is a versatile server-side framework designed for building modular and adaptable web applications.
 It leverages Deno's capabilities to provide a robust environment for scalable and efficient web services.

 ## Key Components